pikakid98-launcher/classic/README.md

 # Bug Tracker

-• Clicking the play button while fading starts the download/play (It can apparently be clicked accidentally)
-\
-• Clicking a menu option more than once will start fading the screen multiple times
-\
 • Clicking the “Play” button currently has no cooldown (This can possibly cause system slowdown if clicked too many times)
 \
 • Opening multiple download scripts MAY cause problems (though this hasn’t been verified..
 Just don’t do it)